Floor Maintenance Recommendations

 MAINTENANCE FOR SPECIAL FLOORING SYSTEMS

 All Proseal flooring requires regular maintenance to ensure good looks and long service.
 It’s normal for floor coatings to become worn out and defaced by abrasion.
 Dust is an abrasive to floor coatings and it is imperative to remove it to reduce abrasion.
-Regular washing and wax lubricates the floor against abrasion.
+Regular washing and wax lubricates the floor maintenance against abrasion.
 Waxing is recommended but not a requirement.

 GENERAL FLOOR MAINTENANCE